-Expert Attorney David A. Sims Handles Claims for Medication Error Injuries
+Expert Attorney David A. Sims Handles Claims for Medication Errors

 Have you or a loved one been injured as a result of medication errors in West Virginia?
-Call expert Attorney David A. Sims.
-Our law office handles claims for medication error injuries and other medical malpractice claims in the North-Central and Mid-Ohio Valley and nearby areas of West Virginia.
+Call experienced Attorney David A. Sims.
+Our law office handles claims for medication error injuries and other medical malpractice claims West Virginia.

 Medication errors are one of the most common nursing errors that are made by nurses -and one of the most fatal.
 According to the US Department of Health and Human Services, there are over 10,000 prescription medications available today and roughly one third of US citizens take five or more medications every day.
 A 2009 study conducted by the National Institutes of Health reported these sobering statistics:

 - Medical Complications Resulting from these Errors Cause over $77 Million in Damage Each Year